-The Department of Civil and Environmental Engineering offers three undergraduate degree programs in civil engineering, construction engineering and management, and in environmental engineering, as well as four minors.
+The Department of Civil and Environmental Engineering offers three undergraduate degree programs in civil engineering, construction engineering and management, and environmental engineering, as well as four minors.

 The undergraduate programs prepare graduates for entry-level positions.
 After four years of work experience, students can qualify for a license to practice by passing a Principles and Practice of Engineering (PE) examination administered by a state board.
-Students take the introductory Fundamental of Engineering (FE) exam, which is a pre-requisite for the PE, during senior year.
+Students take the introductory Fundamentals of Engineering (FE) exam, which is a pre-requisite for the PE, during senior year.
 In Delaware, the PE license is administered by the Delaware Association of Professional Engineers (DAPE).
-Information about the exam can be found at www.dape.org or www.ncees.org.
+Information about the exam can be found at www.ncees.org.